CDC ramps up scrutiny of rare post-vaccination ‘breakthrough infections’

 Although the CDC has not released national data on breakthroughs, states have started to make public what they’re seeing.

-In Washington state, officials have identified 102 breakthrough cases among more than 1 million people vaccinated between February and March 20, a markedly small percentage, said Umair Shah, the state health director.
+In Washington state, officials have identified 102 breakthrough cases among more than 1 million people vaccinated between February and March 20, a markedly small percentage, said Umair Shah, the state health secretary.
 Of 102 cases, eight involved people who were hospitalized, and two others — elderly residents of long-term care facilities — died.
 The majority had only mild symptoms, if any.

 “Look, we have been vaccinating over 1 million people, and we know vaccines aren’t 100 percent, and it’s not surprising you would get breakthrough infections,” Shah said.